Biomedical Sciences

 BMMAG 521: Microbiology

-Credits 4.0This course covers the basic biology of the major groups of microbiota, with clinical examples presented when appropriate for enhancing comprehension of the material.
+Credits 4.0This course covers the basic biology of the major groups of microbiota, with clinical examples presented when appropriate for enhanced comprehension of the material.
 Course discussions will focus on the basic classification, structure, metabolism and genetics of bacteria, viruses, parasites and fungi.
 Specific pathogens with current and/or historical relevance will also be discussed throughout the course.

 BMMAG 524: Immunology